Melting Point Determination in Practice

 For pure crystalline substances, the melting point behaves almost like a fingerprint.
 It confirms identity, highlights impurities and reveals polymorphs or degradation.
 Modern pharmacopoeias describe it as a melting range — from the first visible change to the moment when the last crystal disappears.
 Because of this, a good melting point result is more than a single number.
 It is a controlled experiment with well-defined conditions, stable heating and proper documentation.

-Explore COLO Professional Melting Point Instruments
+Explore COLO Melting Point Instruments

 From capillary tubes to digital video melting curves